Mregussek/MAREngine-docs/references/classes-ecs/scene.rst

 | void setBackground( :ref:`maths::vec3<class_marmaths_vec3>` v)      |
 +---------------------------------------------------------------------+

 Method sets new background color for scene.
-Pass as a argument new color.
+Pass new color as an argument .

 Getters
 -------